 - Increased cholesterol levels and/or risk of obesity.”

-For more information about PFAS regulations, visit the EPA’s website on addressing PFAS.
+For more information about PFAS regulations, read our blog Protecting Your Facility from PFAS: What Facility Managers Need to Know, and also visit the EPA’s website on addressing PFAS.